huchka/Mongoliankeyboard/README.md

 #### Guideline

-##### Write on below text area as if you are writing in Mongolian using Roman alphabets.
+##### Write text in Mongolian Cyrillic as if you are writing in Mongolian using Roman alphabets.

 For switching on and off real time converting from keyboard press: ctrl + e + i